 - Mixed ionic/electronic conductors: I am studying how conducting polymers can be used in cutting-edge bioelectronic sensors.
 These materials use ions (charged atoms) to dope the film.
 This research includes a high-profile demonstration using AFM to directly image how nanoscale structure impacts ion transport.
 These studies are naturally related to battery and energy storage (as those are ion conductors).

-I received my B.S in Electrical Engineering from UT-Austin, where I graduated with high honors.
-I then received my M.S. and Ph.D. at Rice University working for Prof. Kevin F. Kelly I focused on atomic-resolution microscopy of polymer nanowires.
+I received my B.S in Electrical Engineering from UT-Austin, where I was a National Merit scholar and a Cockrell scholar, and I graduated with high honors in 2004.
+I then received my M.S. and Ph.D. at Rice University working for Prof. Kevin F. Kelly in 2007 and 2009, respectively.
+I focused on scanning tunneling microscopy of polymer nanowires.
 While in graduate school I was the fortunate recipient of an NSF Graduate Research Fellowship and several University-wide awards.
 I was then a post-doc at the University of Washington before spending several years at Intel.